isomerpages/nlb-curiocity/_singapore-visualised/Digital Stories/Bras Basah: A Place For Entertainment.md

 _____

 <details>
 <summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#f43c18">Who is Michael Rogge?
 And why he has footages of old Singapore?
-Click or tap <span style="font-weight: 700; text-decoration:underline; color:#4372d6">HERE</span> to reveal the answer below.</span></summary>
+Click or tap <span style="font-weight: 700; text-decoration:underline; color:#4372d6">HERE</span> to reveal the answer below.
+(Source: <a href="https://www.hkmemory.hk/MHK/collections/ECExperience/early_motion_pictures/michael_rogge/index.html" target="_blank">Hong Kong Memory</a>)</span></summary>
 <br>
-<span style="font-weight: 400; font-size: 20px; font-style: normal; color:#eb7044">Born IJsbrand Cornelius Rogge, Dutchman Michael Rogge has had a passion for photography since young.
+<span style="font-weight: 400; font-size: 20px; font-style: normal; color:#eb7044">"Born IJsbrand Cornelius Rogge, Dutchman Michael Rogge has had a passion for photography since young.
 He took up residence in Hong Kong from 1949 to 1954 and captured the city’s scenery on film.
 During his time in the East Asia, he also travelled to other places including Japan, Malaya and Singapore.
 Through these journeys, he brought his camera along and recorded what he saw.
-Today, he has made them available on YouTube thus providing us the opportunity to experience how these places were like more than 50 years ago.</span>
+Today, he has made them available on YouTube thus providing us the opportunity to experience how these places were like more than 50 years ago."</span>

 </details>